 - An order of parentage

 Clearly, paternity laws and processes are complex.
 Without the proper representation, your parental rights could be at risk!
-At Wilson, Howser and Oliver, we can help fathers and mothers establish paternity for a wide array of family situations.
+At Wilson, Howser, Oliver & Turner, we can help fathers and mothers establish paternity for a wide array of family situations.

-To learn more about paternity and family law, contact the knowledgeable attorneys and legal team at Wilson, Howser and Oliver.
+To learn more about paternity and family law, contact the knowledgeable attorneys and legal team at Wilson, Howser, Oliver and Turner.
 By starting your discussion today, we can begin researching and defending your case.

 During the divorce process, the spouses’ marital property must be equitably divided in accordance with the Tennessee family law.
-Wilson, Howser & Oliver will fight for the protection of your separate property and work so you receive a fair portion of your marital estate.
+Wilson, Howser, Oliver & Turner will fight for the protection of your separate property and work so you receive a fair portion of your marital estate.